spel-uchile/Star_Tracker/README.md

 ## 2.- Description

-- This GitHub contains a fully functional Star Tracker that you can test on a Linux PC.
+- This GitHub contains a fully functional STT you can test on a Linux PC.
 Nevertheless, the main idea is to use it with a Raspberry Pi (RPi) and its camera (V2.1) in an autonomous way.
-- This code is written in _Python 2.7_.
-All the code and the necessary files are in the __RPi__ folder.
+- This code is currently working on *Python 3.10*.
+All the code and the necessary files are in the **RPi** folder.
-- This GitHub is __free__ and __open__ to everyone interested in using it, __especially researchers working on CubeSats.__
+- This GitHub is **free** and **open** to everyone interested in using it, **especially researchers working on CubeSats.**
-We encourage interested researchers to aid in growing up this project!
+We encourage interested researchers to help this project grow!

 ## 3.- Installation instructions

 1. Two open software commonly used in the astronomy field are the base of this STT code: [Source Extractor](https://www.astromatic.net/software/sextractor) and [Match](http://spiff.rit.edu/match/).
 To properly use this STT, you first need to install these two software.
-In Linux, you can do it using the bash script provided in *RPi/linux_installer.sh*: <br />
+In a Linux computer, you can do it using the bash script provided in *RPi/linux_installer.sh*: <br />
 ```bash
 cd RPi
 sh linux_installer.sh